Skip to content

 The Power of Numbers: Displaying Social Metrics

-Quantitative social proof works by showing potential customers that many others have already chosen your business.
-This could be the number of meals served, memberships sold, or products purchased.
+Quantitative social proof shows potential customers that many others already chose you.
+This could be the number of meals served, memberships sold, or products bought.

 Effective applications: